The Star Barn

 In 1872, John Motter (1822-1901) bought the farm at auction for $19,310.
 John Motter made his fortune selling horses and mules to the government for the Calvary regiments of the Union forces during the Civil War.

-Motter died on August 25, 1901, and his eldest daughter inherited the farm.
+Motter died on August 25, 1901, having never lived at Walnut Hill.
+His eldest daughter inherited the farm.
 She held on to it until 1903.
-In 1925, Walnut Hill and the rest of the farm was sold to the Nissley family who changed the lower level of the barn into a dairy barn.
+In 1925, Walnut Hill and the rest of the farm was sold to the Nissley family who changed the lower level of the barn into a dairy barn soon after.

 In 1940, Aaron J. Hoffer purchased the now 164 acre- property and it remained in the Hoffer family for many years.
 Sometime during the Hoffer ownership, the original weathervanes were removed.
 In the 1980’s the property changed hands to Ereno Lewis Jr.